-If you have suffered an injury following a car accident that wasn't your fault, use the calculator to better understand how much compensation you could be entitled to, and then make a claim with Cute Injury.
+If you have suffered an injury following a car accident that wasn't your fault, then you could be entitled to make a claim for compensation.

 Road traffic accidents are unfortunately all too common and can often lead to those involved suffering a serious and debilitating road traffic accident injury, such as whiplash.
 If you have been involved in such an accident, Cute Injury can guide you through the process of making a car accident claim and help you win compensation.
 Whether you suffered a road traffic accident injury as the driver, passenger or as a victim of a hit and run incident, you could be entitled to make a road traffic accident compensation claim.
 We work on a No Win No Fee* basis – meaning you get the maximum compensation you are entitled to.